 Throughout the centuries, land taken by the sea has meant the removal of numerous communities.
 The first ‘erosion map’ to name and propose sites for these appears in Thomas Sheppard (1912), The Lost Towns of the Yorkshire Coast.
 A modern rendering is presented at erosion map.

-Skipsea Till, from the most recent glaciation, runs the entire coastline and accounts for most of the cliff.
-Towards the southern end, between Aldbrough and Easington, Withernsea Till sits above the Skipsea Till and for a distance is the dominant unit.
+Skipsea Till, from the most recent glaciation, runs the entire coastline and accounts for much of the cliff.
+Towards the southern end, between Aldbrough and Easington, Withernsea Till sits above the Skipsea Till and for a distance is the dominant member.

 The glacier which delivered the two main tills is considered composite or two-tier in that the ice originated from two sources: north and north-west.
 Both flows are believed to have moved together, one partially overriding the other, though there could have been a readvance.
 Whichever the case, each flow carried its own defining till.